9 Story-Driven Games Like Night in the Woods

-A Short Hike has often been cited as similar in theme and art to Night in the Woods.
-Although, while Night in the Woods gets dark a Short Hike keeps things light.
+A Short Hike has often been cited as being similar in theme and style to Night in the Woods.
+Although, while Night in the Woods gets dark, A Short Hike keeps things light.

 You play as an anthropomorphic bird.
-The rest of the park is populated with similar creatures.
-You can play games with these like volleyball, fishing, as well as complete side-quests.
+The rest of the park is full of similar creatures.
+You can play games with these other creatures, like volleyball and fishing.
+You can also complete side-quests.

-The soundtrack in A Short Hike is definitely worth highlighting too.
-This is an adaptive soundtrack that naturally changes depending on your activity.
-Since the game gives a lot of free reign, this soundtrack adapting with it really enhances things.
+The soundtrack in A Short Hike is definitely worth highlighting, too.
+This is an adaptable soundtrack that naturally changes depending on your activity.
+Since the game gives players a lot of free reign, the soundtrack adapting with it really enhances things.

 A Short Hike is a great title that can be relaxing as well as engaging.
-It’s one of the closest experiences to Night in the Woods in a few ways.
+It’s one of the closest experiences to Night in the Woods in a few ways, and is worth playing.